Travel Guide to Huaraz - Peru’s Adventure Travel Hub

 Perfect your travel plan with an expert

 Standard buses travel regularly between the major towns and destinations in the region.
-Of these, the most popular connections are the 2-hour route between Huaraz and Caraz, Huaraz to Yungay (about 1.25 hours), and Huaraz to Chavín de Huantar (around 2.5 hours south of Huaraz).
+Of these, the most popular routes are Huaraz to Caraz (2 hours), Huaraz to Yungay (1 hour 15 minutes), and Huaraz to Chavín de Huantar (around 2.5 hours).

 A reliable operator serving these destinations is Movil Tours.